effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Monitor

-Don't work primarily on your notebook monitor for ergonomic reasons and because of [issues with the webcam position](#webcam)).
+Don't work primarily on your notebook monitor for ergonomic reasons and because of [issues with the webcam position](#webcam).
 Get an external 27" 4K display.
 Scale your content as it's easier on the eyes.
 No ultra-wide or 5K -- it's not worth it because it makes displaying your shared screen hard!